MaiJi97/Leetcode/java/232_ImplementQueueUsingStacks/README.md

 In order to do this we can pop and push all the existing elements on stack 1 to stack 2, then push the new element onto stack 2, finally pop and push all the elements on stack 2 back to stack 1.
 All other operations can be done in O(1) on stack 1.

-Note: Can also push to stack 1 directly when implementing push() method, but do the pop and push when implementing pop() method: pop and push all the elements from stack 1 to stack 2, then pop the top element from stack 2, finally pop and push all the elements on stack 2 back to stack 1.
+Note: Current implementation does the reordering in push(), but executes pop() directly.
+We can also execute push() directly, but do the pop and push when implementing pop() method: pop and push all the elements from stack 1 to stack 2, then pop the top element from stack 2, finally pop and push all the elements on stack 2 back to stack 1.

 Time Complexity: O(n) for push, O(1) for all other